rcdsp/state-management-slides/slides.md

 <!--
 Changes in the application happen usually at component level.

-Lifting does not mean going to global although in theory is posible.

-Before global state, some other solutions may exist but they rely more on component composition than state management
+Before global state, some other solutions may exist but they rely more on component composition than actual state management (smart vs dumb components)

 -->